 Step 4: Upload your Artwork File

 - Now you will submit your graphic file.
 If you haven't already prepared your artwork, look back at Step 1 of this guide.

 Click on the "Choose File" button and a dialog window will appear.
 You can use it to find your artwork on your local computer's file system.
 Once you found the file, press enter or "open".

 Please note that uploading speed depends on your own connection, and may take several seconds to a minute to upload completely.
 Do not attempt to stop the upload while it is progressing.
-If you find that the upload percentage hasn't changed for at least 30 seconds, it is possible that the connection was interrupted.
+If you find that the upload percentage hasn't changed for at least one minute, it is possible that the connection was interrupted.
 You can then refresh your browser and try again from Step 2, part 3.

 Please see this screenshot for reference: